MinhNGD76/CV-Builder/docs/architecture.md

 - **Docker Containerization**: Consistent deployment across environments
 - **JWT Security**: Token-based authentication for all requests
 - **MongoDB Persistence**: Flexible document storage for all services

+**Implementation Note**: The undo and version rollback features described in the architecture are currently in development and not yet functional.
+These features will be added in future releases.